 People who study finance in college generally do not think like engineers or entreprenuers.
 They chose a different major in school for good reason.
 They think differently than you do.
 They use a different language.
 They will bombard you with requests for depreciation schedules and EBIT.
+They measure dollars to two digits.

 Your interactions with the world of finance will be virtually effortless if you are familiar with the following simple concepts: